-- MA2 Strengthen all clinical governance systems, as per the Victorian Clinical Governance Framework, to ensure safe, high-quality care, with a specific focus on building and maintaining a strong safety culture, identifying, reporting, and learning from adverse events, and early, accurate recognition and management of clinical risk to and deterioration of all patients. - MA7 Improve mental health and wellbeing outcomes by implementing Victoria's new and expanded Mental Health and Wellbeing system architecture and services. - MA9 Maintain a commitment to delivering equitable access to planned surgery and drive reform in alignment with the Planned Surgery Reform Blueprint.
+- MA2 Strengthen all clinical governance systems, as per the Victorian Clinical Governance Framework, to ensure safe, high-quality care, with a specific focus on building and maintaining a strong safety culture, identifying, reporting, and learning from adverse events, and early, accurate recognition and management of clinical risk to and deterioration of all patients. - MA6 Improve access to timely emergency care by implementing strategies that improve whole of system patient flow to reduce emergency department wait times and improve ambulance to health service handover times. - MA7 Improve mental health and wellbeing outcomes by implementing Victoria's new and expanded Mental Health and Wellbeing system architecture and services.

-- MA2 Improve paediatric patient outcomes by implementing the "ViCTOR track and trigger" observation chart and escalation system whenever children have observations taken. - MA7 Engage in one or more mental health improvement program of Safer Care Victoria elimination of restrictive intervention, improving sexual safety, implementation of the zero suicide framework and reducing compulsory treatment. - MA9 Proactively manage preparation lists (formerly waiting lists) including validation and support of patients into optimal care pathways.
+- MA2 Health service partnerships (HSP) collaborations such as "Getting it Right First Time" program. - MA2 Undertake review of clinical governance framework and governance committee structure and functions. - MA2 Improve paediatric patient outcomes by implementing the "ViCTOR track and trigger" observation chart and escalation system whenever children have observations taken. - MA6 Implement initiatives that support early discharge of patients to appropriate settings to improve timely patient access to care. - MA7 Engage in one or more mental health improvement program of Safer Care Victoria elimination of restrictive intervention, improving sexual safety, implementation of the zero suicide framework and reducing compulsory treatment.